 Good writing skills are an asset in any field of study or career.
-The Certificate in Writing, sponsored by the Magid Center for Writing, allows students to benefit from the university's wide-ranging Writing programs and resources by pursuing a concentration in Writing related to their academic success, career goals, or personal interests.
+The Certificate in Writing, housed in the School of Journalism and Mass Communication, allows students to benefit from the university's wide-ranging writing programs and resources by pursuing a concentration in writing related to their academic success, career goals, or personal interests.

 The certificate may be earned by any student admitted to the University of Iowa who is not concurrently enrolled in a UI graduate or professional degree program.